Q98.1 - Klinefelter syndrome, male with more than two X chromosomes

-• Oth sex chromosome abnormalities, male phenotype, NEC (Q98)
+• Other sex chromosome abnormalities, male phenotype, not elsewhere classified

-Q98.1 is a billable ICD-10 code used to specify a medical diagnosis of klinefelter syndrome, male with more than two x chromosomes.
-The code is valid during the fiscal year 2023 from October 01, 2022 through September 30, 2023 for the submission of HIPAA-covered transactions.
+Q98.1 is a billable diagnosis code used to specify a medical diagnosis of klinefelter syndrome, male with more than two x chromosomes.
+The code is valid during the current fiscal year for the submission of HIPAA-covered transactions from October 01, 2023 through September 30, 2024.
 The code is exempt from present on admission (POA) reporting for inpatient admissions to general acute care hospitals.

 This code is applicable to male patients only.
 It is clinically and virtually impossible to use this code on a non-male patient.